Ed Wheelan | Minute Movies

 The Hazards of Hazel: The Terrible Trio (1941).
 Famed lady-detective Hazel Knutt tries to help a banker whose daughter is kidnapped.
 Vigorous detective story, part straight, part spoof.
 The kidnapping plot is similar to Dashiell Hammett's prose mystery short story, "The Gatewood Caper" (1923).
 Most of Wheelan's Minute Movies are supposed to be his versions of tired old chestnuts, so this is appropriate.

 "The Hazards of Hazel" seems to be an ongoing series within Minute Movies.
 Hazel is always played by Hazel Dearie, Wheelan's perennial heroine.
-The title is a parody of such silent serials as The Exploits of Elaine and The Perils of Pauline.
+The title is a parody of such silent serials as The Exploits of Elaine, The Perils of Pauline, and above all The Hazards of Helen.
 However, this is not an adventure story; it is a genuine detective thriller.

 Here, the heroine is pursued romantically by both an upper class heir, and a working man from the police.
 Such political underpinnings of class or race often appear in Wheelan's plots.